 The District's long-term water supply reliability planning includes increasing our groundwater management capability through groundwater recharge.
-Camrosa is investigating additional recycled supplies and projects, including the feasibility of recharging the Santa Rosa Basin with creek water and/or recycled water.
+Camrosa has surpluses of nonpotable surface water at various times of the year and is pursuing additional recycled supplies, and is investigating the feasibility of recharging the Santa Rosa Basin with those resources.
 An informal pilot recharge program was undertaken in August 2013 with discharge from the Penny Well, a potable water well that was placed online in 2017 (see Section 6.2.1(3)).
 Well product was discharged into the Arroyo Santa Rosa, and Camrosa staff performed a rudimentary study to observe the relationship between streamflow and percolation along the arroyo.
 Although simple, the study showed favorable results in flow characteristics and percolation rates.
 Over a 30-day period, flows varied between 280 and 400 GPM, and systematically increased in length and width, but only up to a point, and did not progress farther than approximately 1,400 feet from the initial discharge point.
 Recharge would dramatically improve Camrosa's ability to adaptively manage the Santa Rosa Basin.
 While initial investigations are promising, a more comprehensive technical and environmental study would be required before pursuing a recharge project further, then a full environmental review and facility design and construction, likely putting a recharge project at least five years out.